How To Select A Strong Trademark

 Now that you have developed a list of strong candidate trademarks, it is critical that you conduct a trademark search to determine whether any other parties are using or have already registered a mark which might be confusingly similar to your candidate mark.
 Failure to conduct a proper trademark clearance search is the most common mistake businesses make when adopting a trademark and can have a detrimental impact on your business.
 This omission may subject your business to unnecessary risks such as infringement lawsuits, or best case scenario, being forced to market and rebrand.

 A trademark search enables a trademark lawyer to determine whether a mark is available for use and likely to be registered.
 Depending on your needs, a more comprehensive search may be necessary.
-A comprehensive search typically covers trademark registers, Internet resources, industry specific databases and publications, domain registries, and business name registries.
-This type of search offers the most comprehensive range of information from which to base your decision relating to adoption of a mark.
+A comprehensive search typically covers trademark registers, Internet resources, industry-specific databases and publications, domain registries, and business name registries.
+This type of search offers the most comprehensive range of information from which to base your decision relating to the adoption of a mark.
 In addition, the search should be targeted toward countries which you have a real intention to offer your products or services.
 Some searches may include information about whether your mark elicits a negative connotation meaning.
 For example, the CHEVY NOVA car did not sell well in many Spanish-speaking countries, because in Spanish “nova” means “no go.”
 Guidance from experienced trademark counsel can be invaluable and will help you to avoid such costly mistakes.

 It is important to note, that approval of a business name does not automatically qualify as trademark use nor does it arise to the level of an effective trademark search.
 However, depending on how the business name is used, it may qualify as both.
 Most states require registration of a business name in order to receive a certificate to do business or as an assumed name filing (commonly referred to as doing business as).
-The registration process typically requires the registrant search the state database to ensure that no one in the state is using the same name.
+The registration process typically requires the registrant to search the state database to ensure that no one in the state is using the same name.
 For example, ABC, LLC.
 If no other business has registered your exact name in that state and you comply with all other requirements, you will likely be issued a certificate and authorized to proceed under your selected name.
 However, it is important to note that a state’s approval to form a business under a particular name will not automatically arise to acquiring trademark rights.
 In addition, if another individual or business believes that your mark creates a likelihood of confusion with their mark, they may try to prevent your use of the business name.

 Now that you understand how to select a strong trademark, let’s discuss why strong trademarks are important.

-Greater Chances of Approval at the USPTO
+Greater Chances of Approval at the United States Patent and Trademark Office ("USPTO")

 Strong marks have the best chances of gaining approval.
 The further down the spectrum of distinctiveness a trademark falls, your chances of approval decrease, and the likelihood that you will encounter similar or identical marks will increase greatly.

 USPTO’s approval of a mark which falls in the middle or lower end of the strength does not automatically make your mark immune to challenges.
 Weaker marks are most vulnerable to attacks from third-parties who may try to argue that your mark is too broad or too close to a generic term to receive exclusive rights and protection.
-The stronger marks are better line of defense from protected from these particular challenges.
+The stronger marks are a better line of defense from protected from these particular challenges.

 Stand out from the Crowd